-With a tagline of “Be less busy,” Slack is a software program that helps businesses, employees and clients communicate in real-time.
-Comments are automatically segregated into project channels that can be searched later, a rarity in most virtual collaboration systems that don’t provide a means for retrieving older messages.
+With a tagline of “Be less busy,” Slack is a software program that helps businesses, employees, and clients communicate in real-time.
+Comments get automatically segregated into project channels that can be searched later, a rarity in most virtual collaboration systems that don’t provide a means for retrieving older messages.

 Users can communicate with each other in real-time, and the organization recently unveiled a voice feature, which enables project members to record their notes on a per-project basis.
 There are various price-points available depending upon the size of your project, but if you need more reassurance of how user-friendly and manageable Slack is, consider this:

-It’s being used by NASA’s Jet Propulsion Laboratory.
+NASA’s Jet Propulsion Laboratory is using it.
 Yep — the same team members that put a robot on Mars are big fans of Slack.
 Surely it can handle any Earth-based project you throw at it.

 One of the first widely used tools for file sharing and cloud storage, Dropbox has grown extensively since its original release in 2007.
 Now available in 17 languages and used by companies across the globe, Dropbox allows users to simply create a folder within the program that saves and shares large files.
 These files are accessible through the Dropbox website and apps that are available across mobile devices.

-Once your folder is created, you can invite other people to view it, but it will remain private and is only accessible to your pre-approved team mates.
+Once your folder gets created, you can invite other people to view it, but it will remain private and is only accessible to your pre-approved teammates.

 It’s as simple to use as emailing attachments, but this won’t take up as much space on your hard drive — or create multiple versions of the same file.
 Dropbox is available for free with 2GB of storage.
 Users can upgrade their service by purchasing more capacity, but you can also earn free additional space by following Dropbox on Twitter or connecting your Facebook page to your Dropbox account.